garfix/nligems/doc/internals.md

 ## Process the Intent

-To process the Intent of the sentence, it must be processed.
-This entails
+Processing the intent of the sentence entails

 - determine feasibility
 - performing inferences